sethv/dl-dales-project/ProjectSite.md

 [MobileNetV2](https://arxiv.org/abs/1801.04381) backbone, which is often used in low-resource or low-latency settings (e.g. phones or other deviecs).
-In order to make this work, we perform network surgery by extracting intermediate layers of MobileNetV2, with 32 channels at "layer2", 96 channels at "layer3", and 320 channels at what we call "layer4" (the last feature map before the classifier head, which we remove).
+In order to make this work, we perform network surgery by extracting intermediate layers of MobileNetV2, with 32 channels x H x W at "layer2", 96 channels x H/2 x W/2 at "layer3", and 320 channels x H/4 x W/4 at what we call "layer4" (the last feature map before the classifier head, which we of course remove).
+This is to mimic what Zhu et al. do with their Resnet-50 experiments, where they use 512 channels at "layer2", 1024 channels at "layer3", and 2048 channels at "layer4" (these are the Resnet layer names).

 We used the standard `torchvision` implementation of [MobileNetV2](https://pytorch.org/docs/stable/_modules/torchvision/models/mobilenet.html#mobilenet_v2) initialized with pretrained weights (from ImageNet).

+We follow Zhu et al. and set the learning rate for the backbone layers to 0.1x the learning rate of the rest of the network.
+We also were going to freeze the backbone completely to see if the transformers could take in fixed feature maps that are optimized for ImageNet classification and learn to do the full detection task based on these inputs, but we forgot to run these experiments...

 ## Pre-Existing Work
 Our repository contains the Deformable DETR repository, which we used to get